QubesOS/qubes-doc/security/yubi-key.md

 In any case you can still use your login password, but do it in secure location where no one can snoop your password.

+### Mandatory YubiKey Login

+Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using other screen locker program) and remove `default=ignore` so the line looks like this.

+    auth [success=done default=ignore] pam_exec.so expose_authtok quiet /usr/bin/yk-auth

 Locking the screen when YubiKey is removed
 ------------------------------------------